ylogx/blog/_posts/2017-06-01-zomato-image-classification.md

 It was more challenging for us because this was our first deep learning based project going live.
 Moreover to exacerbate our problems, the scale for this was enormous.
 We had to build a system that could moderate close to half a million images on a daily basis.
+We trained this model for the first time in 2016.
+This blog post will be a combination of things that we did when we built this model for the first time and also pointer to what we would do when retraining this now.

+When building the model, we used [luigi][luigi-home] to tie our data gathering, data preprocessing, model training and validation together.
+Luigi helped us build all these as a DAG based pipeline, since clearly each step depended on other steps for the final step to be completed.
+Luigi also provided a nice visual interface to monitor progress of our data & model pipeline.

 ### Dataset Gathering:
 Before we could prove to our PMs on whether this "new deep learning" based method would work or not,